sanger-pathogens/nextflow-commons/configs/README.md

     }
 }
 ```
-**Result:** Even though `queue = long` has been supplied, because `time ` parameter has not been specified, the default label `'time_queue_from_normal'` from the `nextflow-commons.config`will be applied.
-This label overrides the queue setting, and the job will be submitted to the normal queue.
-Refer to *Section 8 "Understanding nextflow-commons labels"*, for details.
+**Result:** Maximum task job runtime remains 12h.
+Why?
+Even though `queue = long` has been specified in the `resource_tweak.config` file, the `time ` parameter has not been modified there, and takes its value from the default process label `'time_queue_from_normal'`, which is interpreted as per the `nextflow-commons.config`.
+Applying this label overrides the queue setting, and the job will be submitted to the normal queue, and accordingly sets the task paramter `time` value to 12 .
+Refer to *Section 8 "Understanding nextflow-commons labels"*, for more details.

 ### **Example 4:** Changing memory resource escalation strategy